Roy Nathanson

-Roy Jay Nathanson (born May 17, 1951) is an American saxophonist, composer, bandleader, actor and teacher.
+Roy Jay Nathanson (born May 17, 1951) is an American saxophonist, composer, bandleader, and teacher.
 He became the leader and principal composer of the Jazz Passengers, a six piece group that he founded with Curtis Fowlkes in 1987.
 They have toured Europe many times and played at major festivals in Finland, Germany, Italy, France and Switzerland, as well as the J.V.C.
 Festival in New York, the Du Maurier Festival in Canada and toured throughout the United States and Canada.
 The band has recorded eight albums since their debut release.

 Life and work

-In 1994, Nathanson composed a variety of songs for an original vocal album, Jazz Passengers in Love, produced by Hal Willner and Huge Dwyer.
+Roy Nathanson was born to a Jewish family in Brooklyn, New York.
+In 1994, Nathanson composed a variety of songs for an original vocal album, Jazz Passengers in Love, produced by Hal Willner and Hugo Dwyer.
 A number of guest vocalists were featured, including Jimmy Scoff, John Kelly, Freedy Johnston, Bernard Fowler, Jeff Buckley and Deborah Harry, who is now functioning as a full-time member of the band.
 Since the summer of 1995 The Jazz Passengers, have toured Europe and America with Harry, and an occasional guest appearance by Elvis Costello.
 With this configuration, the Passengers have released two albums.
 Individually Twisted (with Harry and Costello), and Live In Spain featuring Deborah Harry.
 The band performed orchestral arrangements of their repertoire with Harry and the Buffalo Philharmonic Orchestra in March 2001.

 Nathanson also co-leads a duo with keyboardist, composer Anthony Coleman, with whom he has also toured the U.S. and Europe.
 Their third album, I Could've Been a Drum was released on John Zorn's Tzadik Records label.

 As an independent composer, he has scored the work of monologuist David Cale.
 Their work, Deep in a Dream of You, premiered at Chicago's Goodman Theatre in 1990 and had its New York premiere at the Knitting Factory in 1992, later appearing at the Joseph Papp Public Theater in April 1993.
 This was their third collaboration.
 He has scored several works for PBS, and films by Jacob Burkhardt and Tamara Jenkins as well as numerous theater productions for playwright Ray Dobbins and others.
 He has written children's songs for the HBO series Happily Ever After: Fairy Tales for Every Child.
 Several of his songs will be featured in Karole Armitage's adaptation of Sheherazade at the Florence Opera House, and songs that he has written or arranged have appeared in Robert Altman's film Short Cuts and Chantal Akerman's Histoires d'Amérique.
 He scored the animated film Jay Street directed by Suzan Pitt which premiered at the New York Film Festival in October 1995.
 A film scene album of his Klezmer- based scene for the 1997 feature film Camp Stories featuring MIN Gould and Jerry Stiller was released on Knitting Factory Works.